Bitnob-Community/bitnob_ruby_SDK/README.md

    new_ln_invoice = ln.create_invoice(payload)

 ```

+> ### LNURL vs Lightning Address
+> A Lightning Address is a wrapper around lnurl.
+A Lightning Address is an Internet Identifier that allows anyone to send you Bitcoin over the Lightning Network.
+No scanning of QR codes or pasting invoices necessary.
+The Lightning URL on the other hand, is a lot more technical and requires the embedding and scanning of lightning invoices to initiate payments
+> The username you use to create the lnurl automatically becomes the lightning address in this case.

+### Lightning URL (LNURL) :new:
+- To create Lightning URL Operations, simply follow the instruction at the beginning of this sub-heading and instantiate a new `LNURL` class.
+    - The following functions are available:
+        - create_invoice
+        - pay_invoice
+        - initiate_payment
+        - decode_payment request
+        - get_invoice
+        - ln_pay :new:
+        - probe_for_route :new:
+        - probe_route :new:
 ### Onchain
 - To create Onchain Transactions, simply follow the instruction at the beginning of this sub-heading and instantiate a new `Onchain` class.
     - The following functions are available: